 - If you don’t have whole spices, then use the ground spices in applicable amounts.

-- Tahini Sauce: Process together 1 clove garlic, 2 tbsp lemon juice, 1/3 cup tahini, 2/3 cup whole milk Greek yogurt, 1 tsp mint and salt as per taste.
+- Tahini Sauce: Process together 1 clove garlic, 2 tablespoon lemon juice, ⅓ cup tahini, ⅔ cup whole milk Greek yogurt, 1 teaspoon mint and salt as per taste.

 - Make Ahead: It can be refrigerated for 3 to 4 days or can be frozen for at least a month.
 Save the juices and use for basting while reheating.